-You must file your tax return by April 30, which is a Tuesday this year.
-If you’re self-employed, you have until June 17 to file your return (it’s usually June 15, but since it falls on a Saturday, you have a couple extra days).
+You must file your tax return by April 30, which is a Sunday this year.
+If you’re self-employed, you have until June 15 to file your return.
 However, if you owe the Canada Revenue Agency (CRA) money, you must pay the amount by the end of April even if you’re self-employed.
 Not filing on time when you owe money can be costly.
-You’ll be charged a fee of 5% on the amount you owe plus an additional 1% of your balance owing every month for up to 12 months.
+There is a late-filing penalty of 5% of your balance owing, plus an additional 1% for each month you are late for up to 12 months.

 Even if you don’t owe anything, you won’t be charged a penalty if your return is filed late.
 However, you may face a delay in benefits or credits, such as the Canada child benefit (CCB).

 Do you currently have a side hustle as an Uber driver or as a tutor?
 Are you finding goods at garage sales and selling them on eBay?
 Are you renting out your place on Airbnb?
 Do you have a job where you earn tips that aren’t reported on your T4?
 If you earn income that’s not reported on a tax slip, it’s still considered income by the CRA.
 Income not reported on a T4 slip should be reported on line 104 of your return.